 IFMIA Marocco

-Driving up young people’s skills for work in the automotive sector
+Boosting young people’s skills in the automotive sector

 CONTEXT AND CHALLENGES

-Morocco’s National Pact for Industrial Emergence 2009–2015 and its Industrial Acceleration Plan 2014–2020 contributed to the development of the country’s automotive industry, laying the foundations for strategies aimed at attracting investment, promoting employment and developing skills in the sector.
+Morocco’s National Pact for Industrial Ergence 2009–2015, and the Industrial Acceleration Plan 2014–2020, were key to the development of the country’s automotive industry.
+These initiatives laid the foundation for attracting investment, promoting employment, and developing skills in the sector.

 PROJECT APPROACH AND PROJECT GOALS